STLabs/Articles/articles/TheComponentPattern.md

 ## What is a component?
 1. A component is any composable type that has input, a process, and output. (note: while a component may have multiple inputs and outputs, for reasoning purposes we consider the entire set of inputs and outputs as a whole.)
-2. Child components are inherently dependent on facts provided input from it's parent.
+2. Child components are inherently dependent on facts provided by input from it's parent.
 3. Parent components are inherently interested in the facts provided by the output of it's child components.